 “I always knew that if I’m willing to put a lot of work in, I have the potential to be a programmer or a software developer.
 But what Microverse gives you is the full package from start to finish.” - Jaak Kivinukk

 Becoming a professional software developer takes hard work and dedication.
 Microverse students work incredibly hard to do just that and we’re so proud of all our students and the work they put in.
 From making sacrifices to be able to support themselves throughout the program, to spending thousands of hours learning, they’re committed to improving their lives.
-Our alumni have landed jobs around the world, earning more than what they made before — without paying Microverse anything until they’re employed.
+Our alums have landed jobs around the world, earning more than what they made before — without paying Microverse anything until they’re employed.

-We are delighted to highlight another alumni, who managed to build himself a career in web development.
+We are delighted to highlight another alum who managed to build himself a career in web development.
 Jaak Kivinukk is from Estonia but is currently based in the Netherlands where he works for MediaMonks, a creative digital production company that produces websites, games, and films.
 We asked Jaak about his journey learning with Microverse, his job search, and his experience working at MediaMonks.

 Jaak’s initial career goal was to become a lawyer although he was more skilled in mathematics and physics.
 Realizing law wasn’t the career path he’d excel in, he started looking for careers he could excel in.
 A career in computer programming first interested him because of the salaries and career potential.